Management Summary

 Giving constructive feedback

-There are different ways to put feedback into words.
-We present three conversation structures:
+There are various ways to put feedback into words.
+We present three dialogue structures:

 Give feedback | Option 1

-The core of the first structure consists of a three-step: a positive aspect - a tip - the benefit of the tip
+The core of the first structure consists of a three-step process: an appropriate aspect - an impulse - the benefit.

 INTRODUCTION

-• I would like to give you some feedback on ...
+- I would like to give you feedback on ....

 BENEFIT OF THE TIP

-Feedback according to this structure is clear to the point.
-If it is clear to the feedback recipient what he can achieve by implementing the tip, his motivation to accept the tip and implement the feedback increases.
-Make sure that the positive and the tips are balanced in scope and quality.
+Feedback according to this structure is clearly to the point.
+If it is clear to the feedback recipient what they can achieve by implementing the impulse, their motivation to accept the impulse and implement the feedback increases.
+Make sure that the scope and quality of the impulse corresponds to the above.

-Here is an example of unbalanced feedback, where both the scope and the quality of the aspects reported back differ greatly: "I liked your outfit.
+Here is an example of destructive feedback: "I really liked your outfit.
 If you speak loudly and clearly next time and the storyline of the presentation is clearly recognisable, then we'll get approval for the project."

 Give feedback | Option 2